-The inaugural exhibition of the Illinois Governor’s Mansion in Springfield following a major architectural restoration, Art of Illinois examines the creative achievement of fine and applied arts practitioners working in Illinois from the mid-nineteenth century to the present.
-Exhibiting over 100 significant examples from the fields of painting, sculpture, furniture, metalwork, ceramics, and glass, Art of Illinois emphasizes themes, including: the historical depth and richness of the state’s artistic legacy, the diversity of Chicago’s and Illinois’ creative community, and how the places and people of Illinois, especially Chicago, have inspired artists.
-Drawn from collections statewide, the exhibited works exemplify the variety of museums, historic sites, and other settings in which the state’s and Chicago’s art and design heritage are preserved and presented.
+The inaugural exhibition of the Illinois Governor’s Mansion, Art of Illinois examines the creative achievement of fine and applied arts practitioners working in Illinois from the mid-nineteenth century to the present.
+In more than 100 paintings, sculptures, works of furniture, and examples of metalwork, ceramics, and glass, Art of Illinois emphasizes the historical depth and richness of the state’s artistic legacy, the diversity of Chicago’s and Illinois’ creative community, and the ways the places and people of Illinois, especially Chicago, have inspired artists.
+Drawn from collections statewide, the exhibited works showcase the variety of settings—from museums and galleries to historic sites and educational institutions—in which the state’s art and design heritage is preserved and presented.

 Thank you to our generous sponsors.